Eli-Rousseau/vaj-be/README.md

 npm run generate-api-key dev
 ```

 This will create a key you can copy into your `.env` file.
-Any request to the server must include one of the keys defined under the `API_KEY_X` variables in `.env`.
+Any request to the server must include one of the keys defined under the `VAJ_API_KEY_X` variables in `.env`.

 #### b.
 Rate Limiting